SJSU-CS-systems-group/piman/Installation_Guide.md

 ### Introduction

-This is a guide to set up and install Piman ([Bitbucket Repo](https://bitbucket.org/br33d/piman/src/master/)) to a Raspberry Pi.
+This is a guide to set up and install Piman ([GitHub Repo](https://github.com/SJSU-CS-systems-group/piman/)) to a Raspberry Pi.
 Piman is a network management software.

 ### System Requirements